chrisbroski/simple-css/README.md

 Reasoning</h2>
 --------------

 The thoughts behind this CSS are based on actual research, my first-hand experience, and some as yet unproven personal preferences.
-I am certain there are mistakes to be fixed and improvements to be added, but I am happy calling the above CSS "version 1.0."
+I am certain there are mistakes to be fixed and improvements to be added.

-ere is my reasoning for each style rule.
+Here is my reasoning for each style rule.

 ### Maximum Width